A&E in the News

 BUSINESS, RENTAL AND FARMING INCOME

-- Records of all major purchases such as machinery, equipment, furniture including date of purchase and item that was purchased
+- Records of all major purchases $200 or greater, such as machinery, equipment, furniture, including date of purchase and item that was purchased

 - Mileage logs, including total annual mileage and business mileage for any vehicles with business use.
-We need the total miles on the business miles you drove between January and June 2011 and then also between July and December 2011.
-There are two different mileage rates for the Standard Mileage Rate deduction for 2011.
+We need the total miles and the business miles you drove between January 2013 and December 2013.

-- For Self-Employed people, health insurance premiums paid for owner and family, including adult children less than 27 years.
+- For self-employed people, health insurance premiums paid for owner and family, including adult children less than 27 years old.

 - If you need guidance in organizing this information, please check our website for worksheets.

 - Medical expenses (co-pays, doctors, dentists, glasses, prescriptions, and medical mileage)